 ALPS Traveling Fellowship

-The primary purpose of the American Limb Preservation Society (ALPS) Traveling Fellowship is to provide the recipient with the opportunity to visit two limb preservation centers excellence.
+The primary purpose of the American Limb Preservation Society (ALPS) Traveling Fellowship is to provide the recipient with the opportunity to visit two limb preservation centers of excellence.

 Recipients will be afforded the opportunity for professional growth aligned with ALPS aim to serve as an interdisciplinary bridge that identifies, develops and mentors the next generation of clinicians, scientists and clinician scientists working to preserve at-risk lower extremities.
 Accordingly, applicants shall identify two centers at which they will spend one week in mentorship.
 During their time at these centers of excellence fellows will further develop their capacity to implement interdisciplinary team based care for patients at their home institutions and also enhance their capacity to serve as future leaders in the advocacy for limb preservation.

 In addition to an identified host center of excellence having an established strength in an applicant’s own field (ex. infectious disease, physical therapy, podiatry, vascular surgery, etc.), applicants should identify host centers with one or more complimentary specialties from which they will gain mentorship.
 Although this award is not intended to support specific research projects, establishing or furthering research collaborations it could be a potential benefit of the traveling fellowship.